Japanese Air Force One: Operation

 Although the aircraft were initially operated by the prime minister's office as civil aircraft, they were transferred to Japan Defense Agency control in April 1992 and re-registered as defense aircraft.
 They are currently operated by the Special Airlift Group, 701st Squadron (特別航空輸送隊 第701飛行隊, Tokubetsu Kōkū Yusō-tai Dai-nana-hyaku-ichi Hikō-tai) of the Japan Air Self-Defense Force, and are based at Chitose Air Base in Hokkaido.
 Each aircraft operates with a standard crew complement of 17 to 19 personnel, consisting of two to four pilots, three communications operators and twelve flight attendants.

 For shorter VIP flights, the government also uses Eurocopter EC225 helicopters (GSDF 1st Helicopter Brigade) and Gulfstream IV business jets (ASDF, known as U-4 in Japanese defense parlance).
 The Gulfstream IV was only used as a prime ministerial aircraft once, by Yasuo Fukuda to travel from Beijing to Nagasaki at short notice when the 747 was unavailable.

 Unlike the American Air Force One, the Japanese government exclusive aircraft may only be used for government business for overseas, and cannot normally be used for personal travel by the Imperial family or the prime minister.

 On the other hand, Japan's government aircraft, like the Prime Minister's car and royal car, are state-owned assets and are not the property of the imperial court or the Prime Minister.
 Its purpose is basically used only when traveling abroad, and it is rarely used for domestic travels, including official business.
 When moving between Haneda Airport and domestic airport addition to using regular flights of All Nippon Airways and Japan Airlines, When visiting disaster areas, the Air Self-Defense U-4 is also used.

 During emergency evacuations of Japanese citizens from particularly dangerous areas overseas, personnel from the Guide Unit of the 1st Airborne Brigade, along with officials from the MOFA will travel on the aircraft, in order to assist with the retrieval and transport of evacuees to evacuation points.

 Japan Airlines provided ground support services for the aircraft until December 2010, shortly prior to JAL's retirement of its 747 fleet.
-Since December 2010, these services have been provided by Nippon Cargo Airlines.
-In July 2019, both aircraft were sold to American company CSDS Asset Management LLC, a subsidiary of CSDS Aircraft Sales & Leasing Inc, based in Rolling Hills Estates, California.
-20-1102 became N7477C and 20-1101 is slated to become N7474C.
-Both aircraft are being considered for Cargo conversion by Bedek/ IAI.
+Those services were then provided by Nippon Cargo Airlines.

+In July 2019, both aircraft were transferred to American company CSDS Asset Management LLC, a subsidiary of CSDS Aircraft Sales & Leasing Inc in California.
+20-1102 became N7477C and 20-1101 become N7474C, and were ferried to Pinal Airpark in Arizona.
+They were then sold to Cargojet in Canada for their engines.
+20-1101 remains at Pinal, and 20-1102 has since been broken up and scrapped.

+The VIP area of the interiors were removed prior to the transfer, with one example on display at Ishikawa Aviation Plaza in Komatsu, Japan.